-The Goodwood Circuit was opened in September 1948 by Freddie March, the 9th Duke of Richmond.
-Over the next decades, the circuit hosted many open-wheel and sports car races, the most known were Glover Trophy, RAC Tourist Trophy and Goodwood 9 Hours.
+Goodwood Circuit was opened in September 1948 by Freddie March, the 9th Duke of Richmond.
+Over the next decades, the circuit hosted many open-wheel and sports car races, among the most known were Glover Trophy, RAC Tourist Trophy and Goodwood 9 Hours.
 The circuit closed its gates in August 1966.

 In 1993, the Goodwood Festival of Speed was established by Lord March, the 11th Duke of Richmond, on the old hillclimb track next to the Goodwood House.
 Then, in 1998, fifty years after an original opening, the Goodwood Circuit re-opened its doors again for the inaugural Goodwood Revival, a three-day festival for cars and motorcycles that races on the original circuit.

 The race track was built on the site of RAF airfield

 The 9th Duke of Richmond (1904-1989), better known as Freddie March, was a racing enthusiast and he opened a hillclimb track next to the Goodwood House in 1936.
 During World War II, the RAF Westhampnett airbase was located on Duke’s land.